equalitie/Caislean/doc/security.md

 Wordpress, Owncloud and others.
 The web server is Nginx and PHP pages are processed by PHP-FPM.

-As PHP applications are a common concern for security, it is a good idea to try to mitigate potential illegitimate access to PHP functions in advance.
-For this, each PHP-based application in Caislean is associated with a unique PHP-FPM process running with its own UNIX user and a separate session directory.
+As PHP applications are a common concern for security, part of the answer lies in mitigating potential illegitimate access to PHP functions in advance.
+For this, each PHP-based application in Caislean is associated with a unique PHP-FPM pool running with its own UNIX user and a separate session directory.
 In addition, each has a white list of directories it is allowed to access to, in order to reduce illegitimate access to files.
 These measures are set by each role associated to a particular service, such as `roundcube`, `owncloud`, etc.